lindig/ocaml-linebreak/README.md

 minimized.
 Hence, the algorithm finds the line breaking that causes the smallest cost.

 Below are two paragraphs.
-The left was formatted using the simple algorithm and the right one the smart algorithm.
+The left one was formatted using the simple algorithm and the right one the smart algorithm.
 The cost indicates that the smart formatting distributes the unused space more evenly.